joshkuminski/OpenVision/README.md

 ## 5. Run the Tracker
 Run the 'OV-track.bat' file as *Administrator* located in the root directory This will run the tracker.
+Select the video you wish to process when the file dialog appears.
+Make sure the Video Filename is formatted correctly (Output_YYYY-MM-DD_HH-MM-SS.mp4)

 # Custom Dataset
 Custom weight files can be created using [OpenVision-Label]()